mkerle/config-template/README.md

 1. The template `version`
 1. The `template` body

 A template can optionally define the `imports` field that defines the names of templates that will be used when rendering.
+The `imports` field can be left as an empty list if not imports are required.

 The basic structure is: